AmaniAppNest/nv-quantum-sensor-simulator/README.md

 This coupling allows mechanical deformation to influence the quantum energy structure rather than treating strain as an unrelated external parameter.

-The architecture is designed to support physically resolved NV locations and orientations as the sensor model develops.
+The architecture also provides a basis for incorporating spatially resolved NV locations and orientation-dependent mechanical effects.

 ---